zhaofengli/colmena/README.md

 ```

 ## Tutorial

+*See Tutorial with Flakes for usage with Nix Flakes.*

 Colmena should work with your existing NixOps and Morph configurations with minimal modification.
 Here is a sample `hive.nix` with two nodes, with some common configurations applied to both nodes: